Autoscaling across clusters with resource metrics

 or other related open source projects to connect networks between member clusters.

-Note: In order to prevent routing conflicts, Pod and Service CIDRs of clusters need non-overlapping.
+Note: To prevent routing conflicts, the Pod and Service CIDRs of clusters must be non-overlapping.

 The ServiceExport and ServiceImport CRDs have been installed